Main Research and Teaching Areas

 - Mixed-Methods Research

-The third project pertains to the global quest for talent, particularly STEM (i.e. science, technology, engineering, and math) migration in the Swedish Labour Market, using register data from Statistics Sweden in collaboration with the Center for Economic Demography (CED), Lund University.
+The second project pertains to the global quest for talent, particularly STEM (i.e. science, technology, engineering, and math) migration and high-skilled competency in the Swedish Labor Market.

 - Integration, cultural preservation and transnationalism through state supported immigrant organizations: A study of Sweden's national ethnic associations